zerotohero-dev/talks/fluentconf/README.md

 * Additionally, each container has an `opt/fluent` folder where its service’s source code resides.

 ## Appendix

+### Being on the Battery may Jinx Your System

+Make sure that you are not running anything else on your system while you’re running your benchmarks.

+Also when you are running any kind of benchmark, make sure that the system is not on battery.
+Laptops do lots of things that slow down the system performance, to preserve power, when on battery. — For instance Mac OS does crazy cpu deoptimizations to save battery when not connected to the power cord.
+And those optimizations are *non-deterministic* (to my observation), which can lead in having significantly different results when you run the same test with the same parameters repeatedly.

 ### About the `ab` Test Tool